 - Always use your hands if you are harvesting the entire plant.
 Using a garden trowel can cause harm.
 Carefully shake off the soil so any dormant seeds will be returned.

 - Harvest only what you plan to use.
 If you harvest it – use it!

 In order to preserve and enjoy the incredible taste and health benefits of wild leeks, be sure to make wild leek vinegar.
 Wild leeks contain the same sulphur compounds as garlic and these help to protect the lining of your blood vessels.
 They help support brain function and they aid in the elimination of LDL (bad cholesterol) from the liver.
 High in antioxidants, they are a great ally in preventing stroke and high blood pressure.

 One leek contains 10 percent of the recommended daily allowance of iron.
 Iron transports oxygen to all cells in the body and it supports a healthy immune system.
 So it only makes sense to preserve the goodness by making vinegar.

 Every geographical location is unique.
 Where there may be a shortage of wild leeks in one area, there may be more than enough in another location.
 For the individual who wants to get out there and enjoy foraging, have fun and harvest sustainably.
 For those in urban areas and can only forage at a food market, be sure to support a vendor who only sells mature plants.

-Thank you to Joe O’Blenis, aka Joe O’Paddles in Thunder Bay, Ontario, for brilliantly coming up with the main title for this blog.
+Thank you to Joe O’Blenis, aka Joe O’Paddles in Thunder Bay, Ontario, for naming the title for this blog.